 - Add some whipped cream on top and some green sprinkles to add a festive touch.

-- And who can refuse a pretty cherry on top, even if you don’t eat the cherry, it looks so pretty!
+- Of course you you can add some maraschino cherries on top, even if you don’t eat the cherry, it looks so pretty!

-In addition to the ice cream to milk ratio, you can also adjust the strength of the mint in the shake to your personal preference.
-I used 1 1/2 tsp of mint which was just right for me but feel free to use more or less.
-I have also used this mint syrup to make Shamrock Shakes.
-I actually prefer it to the mint extract but it can be difficult to find.
-I usually order it off of Amazon.
+This is totally personal preference.
+I used 1 1/2 tsp of mint extract which was just right for me but feel free to use more or less.
+You can also use this mint syrup to make Shamrock Shakes.
+I actually prefer the flavor of the mint syrup to the mint extract but it can be difficult to find but can be ordered on Amazon.
+Pour in according to taste, usually 2-3 Tablespoons.

 So no more drive thru at McDonald’s for a Shamrock Shake!
 You can make your Shamrock Shake at home and you can do it all year long.
 It can be St. Patrick’s Day everyday!